mom-ocean/MOM5/doc/web/user_guide.md

 Bilinear interpolation is recommanded for most cases since it provides a smooth interpolation when regridding from coarse grid to fine grid (the usual situation with model destination grids typically having resolution more refined than source data products), and it is more efficient.
 Efficiency can become a particularly important issue when developing initial and boundary conditions for a refined resolution model.

 If the original data is on a tripolar grid, nearest neighbor distance weighting interpolation found in `preprocessing/regrid` must be used, since bilinear interpolation assumes the original data is on a latitude-longitude grid.
-For `preprocessing/regrid_2d`, `preprocessing/regrid_3d` and `preprocessing/regrid` using the nearest neighbor distance weighting algorithm, a maximum distance (in radians) can be selected using the namelist value max_dist.
+For `preprocessing/regrid_2d`, `preprocessing/regrid_3d` and `preprocessing/regrid` using the nearest neighbor distance weighting algorithm, a maximum distance (in radians) can be selected using the namelist value `max_dist`.
 Namelist option `num_nbrs` can be adjusted for speed, although for most applications this refinement is not necessary.

 The complete namelist description for these algorithms can be found in `regrid_2d.html`, `regrid_3d.html` and `regrid.html`.